perl11/potion/INSTALL.md

 ## ~ creating documentation ~

-This is required for `make install` and release admins.
+This is required for `make dist` and release admins.
 You'll need:

     redcloth to convert .textile to html,
     doxygen (1.8 or 1.9), and
     GNU global for gtags and htags

+On windows et al.: `gem install RedCloth`